startupbricks logo

 Reality: Building your own means:

-When custom makes sense: Only when you have unique requirements that off-the-shelf tools can't meet.
+When custom makes sense: Only when you have unique requirements that off-the-shelf tools can't meet—and even then, only after trying to make existing tools work.

 Mistake #3: Database Schema for the Future